pulzze/autoflow-documentation/docs/ids/action-security-auth-encode-digest/fields/parameters.md

-Write parameters to auth encode digest.
+An object of parameters to include in the authorization string.